 Once you have your plan, you can implement it yourself.
 Review as you approach other milestones that could affect your finances, such as having children.
 If you are co-habiting it is essential you have a valid will in place.
 Co-habitees do not automatically have rights to their partners estate if they die without leaving a will.

 With the anticipation & joy that comes with starting a family, having children also marks significant financial changes in parents lives.

 Children are expensive.
 The annual LV cost of child report* calculates the cost of raising a child to 18 years old as £75,436 for a couple family.
 A Financial Adviser can help you plan for your child’s first year and beyond, balancing university savings with other priorities.

 It doesn’t matter how careful you are, there are things in life that are beyond your control.
 Careful financial planning can give peace of mind that even an unexpected event or illness will be less traumatic by having adequate personal insurance in place.

 3. Starting a business

 Adjusting to life after the death of a close family member is not easy.
 Between dealing with grief and all the things you are suddenly responsible for, it can be overwhelming.
 Once you have a regular routine of managing household finances you should start thinking about making financial plans for your future.
 This may take a while, so there is no need to rush.
-If you have inherited money, it’s a good idea to think about the best way you can use it.
-Using a financial adviser can help you make the choices based on your personal circumstances.
+If you have inherited money, it is a good idea to think about the best way you can use it.
+Using an Independent Financial Adviser can help you make investment choices based on your personal circumstances.